marwaharnav/marwaharnav.github.io/_pages/about.md

 ---

 #### About Me
-Hi, I am arnav Marwaha, a fourth-year mechanical engineering student from the Manipal Institute of Technology.
+Hi, I am arnav Marwaha, a final year mechanical engineering student from the Manipal Institute of Technology.
 At manipal, I have been involved with the [Parikshit Student Satellite](parikshitspace.in) in the capacity of system engineer and the subsystem head of the Structures, Thermals and Mechanisms Subsystem when I was not interning at GE Aerospace or DRDO.

 Currently, I am working on my bachelors project at [BEUMER Group](https://www.beumergroup.com/about-us/beumer-india-private-limited/).